 Is an unowned cat or dog that lives and reproduces outside of a domestic environment.
+Feral animals are excluded from this measure.

 Collected

 Are all animals (registered and unregistered, excluding feral animals) impounded by an authorised officer (or a person/organisation authorised to collect animals on Council's behalf).
 This includes animals presented to authorised officers by members of the public.